SUSPENSION TUNING MODULE (STM)

 ROAD INPUT SIGNAL

-In RELEASE 8.0 DYNATUNE STM does provide in total 4 different types of road input signals, which are all frequently used in the automotive world to understand and optimize the ride oscillation of a vehicle.
+As of RELEASE 8.0, DYNATUNE-XL STM provides a total of four different types of road input signals, each commonly used in the automotive industry for understanding and optimizing the ride oscillation of a vehicle.

-The first 2 Signals have been especially developed for Analysis in the Frequency Domain and the other 2 Signals are commonly used for Analysis in the Time Domain.
-All signals can be adjusted in Amplitude & Time/Frequency Behavior and if desired the signals can be applied to one or two axles of the Vehicle.
+The first two signals are specifically developed for frequency domain analysis, while the other two are commonly used for time domain analysis.
+All signals can be adjusted in amplitude and time/frequency behavior, and if desired, can be applied to one or two axles of the vehicle.

-The first 2 Signals have been especially developed for Analysis in the Frequency Domain and the other 2 Signals are commonly used for Analysis in the Time Domain.
-All signals can be adjusted in Amplitude & Time/Frequency Behavior and if desired the signals can be applied to one or two axles of the Vehicle.
+The first two signals are specifically developed for frequency domain analysis, while the other two are commonly used for time domain analysis.
+All signals can be adjusted in amplitude and time/frequency behavior, and if desired, can be applied to one or two axles of the vehicle.

 FREQUENCY DOMAIN SIGNALS